-The crack band grounded by drummer Keith Carlock did not disappoint any fans Monday night in Los Angeles as they wound through the Dan’s third-best album The Royal Scam.
-The evening also included choice nuggets from their oeuvre, and one cover tune.
-The playing was astonishingly tight, providing ample soloing opportunities for Carlton and the equally-tasty-yet-not-as-widely-known guitarist Jon Herrington.
-Trombonist Jim Pugh, and the “I’ve stopped doing cardio” co-leader Walter Becker also provided pleasing solo flourishes.
+The crack band grounded by drummer Keith Carlock did not disappoint any fans at the show I attended Monday night in Los Angeles as they wound through the Dan’s third-best album The Royal Scam.
+The evening also included choice nuggets from their broader oeuvre and one cover tune.
+The playing predictably was astonishingly tight, providing ample soloing opportunities for Carlton and the equally-tasty-yet-not-as-widely-known guitarist Jon Herrington.
+Trombonist Jim Pugh and the “I’ve stopped doing cardio” co-leader Walter Becker also provided pleasing solo flourishes.

-Becker also provided some entertaining between song banter.
+Becker also provided some entertaining between-song banter.
 I would suggest more of this in the future.
-His dry delivery is hilarious.
+His dry delivery is smart and hilarious.

 Fagen may have lost some range through the years, but his use of a superb trio of background singers made this a minor distraction.
 The song selection (besides the predetermined album of the night, The Royal Scam) was a great combination of the familiar (Reelin’ in the Years, Hey Nineteen) and the obscure (Parker’s Band, Daddy Don’t Live in that New York City).
 My only regret was no songs from Steely Dan’s last two studio albums, or from Becker or Fagen’s solo CD’s.
 Some of Carlton’s finest studio work is found on Fagen’s Nightfly.
 Becker’s 11 Tracks of Whack is an overlooked CD of considerable charm featuring predictably fine guitar and surprisingly effective vocals from the mostly silent partner of rocks most acerbic duo.